 This website was put together by former participants of The Gnostic Movement who value the experiences they gained and time spent in The Gnostic Movement, and who hold the memory of their time in The Gnostic Movement close to their hearts.

-On this website you will find an overview of The Gnostic Movement and a statement refuting the small number of false and negative accusations which are online.
-And as the site is a work-in-progress, you will also find experience articles from attendees with pictures showing firsthand what The Gnostic Movement was really like, with more articles and images being added as they become available.
+On this website you will find an overview of The Gnostic Movement and a statement refuting the small number of false and negative accusations about Belzebuub which are online.
+You will also find experience articles from attendees with pictures showing firsthand what The Gnostic Movement was really like, with more articles and images being added as they become available.
 Another rebuttal of false claims made about Belzebuub can be found here.